Upspin Access Control

 wrapping the file decryption key for certain readers.

-The intent is that this list of readers derives from the Access
+The intent is that this list of readers derives from the `Access` file, and

 readers' public keys are changed, on an as-available basis.